Want to try something new for Halloween this year?

-Last year, we decided to try something new for Halloween: FEAR at Avon Valley in Bristol.
-This was a type of ‘fright night’, akin to something you might find at Thorpe Park.
+How about FEAR at Avon Valley in Bristol, which is a type of ‘fright night’, akin to something you’ll find at somewhere like Thorpe Park.

-But was it worth it for Halloween?
-And was it scary?
+Is it worth it for Halloween?
+And is it scary?
 Let me tell you…

 A Frightful Tale at Avon Valley’s FEAR

 My story starts on a chilly All Hallow’s Eve here in Bristol.
 The night was pitch black, my breath was swirling up in mist from my mouth and my witch’s hat caused spooky shadows around me.

 We eagerly waited in line with our tickets, whilst a fiery sign spelling FEAR glowed overhead.